- Quick Directory

 - Public Internet Access - Adults

-5 internet terminals with one hour time limit; printing is 15¢ per page
+5 machines with internet and Microsoft Office with one hour time limit; printing is 15¢ per page

 - Special Needs Resource Center